usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.4 Authentication with the Symmetric Card Authentication Key (SYM-CAK)

-The PIV Card Application may host the optional symmetric Card Authentication key.
+The PIV Card Application MAY host the optional symmetric Card Authentication key.
 In this case, the symmetric Card Authentication key SHALL be used for PIV cardholder authentication using the following
 steps: